-Three months' base salary will be transferred to the new account of the missionary in the receiving division after final expenses have been deducted from the missionary's account in the sending division.
+AGWM allows three months' base allowance to be transferred to the new account of the missionary in AGUSM after final expenses have been deducted from the missionary's account.
 If the missionary's account has less than the total of three months' advance pay, what is available will be transferred.
 If the missionary's account exceeds the amount of three months' advance pay, the balance of excess funds will remain with the sending division.
-(See also Transition Allowance.)